vercel/pkg/README.md

     --public-packages    force specified packages to be considered public --no-bytecode        skip bytecode generation and include source files as plain js --no-native-build    skip native addons build
-    --no-dict            comma-separated list of packages names to ignore dictionaries.
+    --no-signature       skip signature of the final executable on macos --no-dict            comma-separated list of packages names to ignore dictionaries.
 Use --no-dict * to disable all dictionaries
     -C, --compress       [default=None] compression algorithm = Brotli or GZip